 To confirm that the DVB receiver is able to lock onto signpost satellites, use the DVB maintenance screen described in 3.3.2.11 of this appendix.
-Position the antenna onto candidate signpost satellites and observe that the DVB receiver obtains lock and that the anticipated identification string is recognized.
+Position the antenna onto candidate signpost satellites and observe that the DVB receiver obtains lock.